James-HoneyBadger/GulfOfMexico/PR_FULL_SUMMARY.md

 This PR normalizes Gulf of Mexico .gom files to use the canonical no-paren calling style (e.g., fn(a, b)! -> fn a, b!) across examples and programs, fixes interpolation and parenthesis issues, and also adds Qt IDE improvements (Open Web IDE menu + sanitized console error styling).

+**Note on zero-arg method invocations:** When converting to the no-paren style we discovered an important edge case — a dotted expression like `obj.method !` does not invoke the method, it returns the function object.
+To actually call a zero-argument method you must use parentheses: `obj.method()!`.
+This PR includes fixes for those cases and adds a regression test and CI check to prevent reintroducing them.

 ## Files modified (branch vs main)
 - PR_SUMMARY.md
 - compiler/examples/comprehensive_test.gom